prataprc/rdms/docs/snapshots.md

 Evict algorithm
 ===============

+Applicable only in "backup" configuration, where for every node evicted, latest disk snapshot will be touched to learn the file-position for the entry.
+Once the node is evicted, a reference to on-disk entry as unary tuple - {file, fpos} shall be maintained.
+This logic implies that older snapshot files cannot be deleted, until all such references are pruged.
+There will be background scanner that shall update the older references to latest snapshot.
+After which, older snapshot can be compacted away.

 "Evict walk", shall be a write operation walking from root node to leaf node of memory index, deleting all deltas on its path.
 Optionally